smf541/PK-Group5/docs/contributor_README.md

 ## Naming conventions

 Most methods and functions have one-word names.
 Where the name consists of multiple words, these are connected by an underscore (_).
-Variable names are kept consistent with the model equations that form the base of [this library's functionalities](https://github.com/smf541/PK-Group5#pk-model, "Functionality")).
+Variable names are kept consistent with the model equations that form the base of [this library's functionalities](https://github.com/smf541/PK-Group5#pk-model, "Functionality").